wcgordon1/lamplighter/manuscript/publish/ch13_Break_the_Line.md

 "Do you?"
 Tamsin's voice was flat.

 "That I made a mistake.
 That I should have talked to Kestrel first, should have trusted the team."
 Cole looked at his hands.
 "But people could have been hurt.
 That kid on the promenade, he almost went over the rail.
-What if next time—"
+What if next time..."

 "Next time we won't be there to stop it," Ivy interrupted.
 "Because you gave them everything they needed to shut us down."